Todd-Werelius/gulp-sourcemapper/README.md

 gulp.task('buildJS', function() {
   gulp.src('dev/js/*.js')
-    .pipe(sourcemapper.attach())        // Attach sourceNap all files that pass throughm .pipe(concat('app.js'))           // Concat will fill in the sourceMap contents for each source file .pipe(uglify())                   // uglify will take the concatenated file and update the sourceMap .pipe(sourcemaps.addMapFile())      // Create a new gulp file and add it into the pipeline .pipe(gulp.dest('production/js'));
+    .pipe(sourcemapper.attach())        // Attach a sourceNap stub to all source files piped through .pipe(concat('app.js'))           // Concat will fill in the sourceMap contents for each source file
+                                        // and then create a single sourceMap before it pipes the results out .pipe(uglify())                   // uglify will take the concatenated file and update the sourceMap to
+                                        // account for the minification process
+    .pipe(sourcemaps.addMapFile())      // Adds the map file to the output or appends it to the sourcefile
+    .pipe(gulp.dest('production/js'));
 });
 ```